mdiva31/Final-Project-OOP/README.md

    - First Scrum Meeting And Sprint Planning About The Project

 - **[Sprint 1](changelog/sprint-1.md) - (date from 16 Nov until 22 Nov) [Still A While]**
-   - a.Creating The Basic User Interface
+   - Creating The Basic User Interface
-   - b.Creation Of The Board And Logic Of The Game
+   - Creation Of The Board And Logic Of The Game
-   - c.Implementing Object Oriented Programming
+   - Implementing Object Oriented Programming
-   - d.Creating The Snake
+   - Creating The Snake
-   - e.Make Sure That The Snake Will Be Appear In The Board
+   - Make Sure That The Snake Will Be Appear In The Board

 - **[Sprint 2](changelog/sprint-2.md) - (date from 23 Nov until 29 Nov)**
    - Short changes 1